MarkoBosnjakBosa/MyShop/README.md

 File upload (single and multiple) by using multer (through middleware)
 Integration with Stripe
 Integration with PayPal
-Integration with Google Maps (with the use of Geolocation)
+Integration with Google Maps (coordinates by using Geolocation)
 Integration with TinyMCE
 Frontend customizations by using Vue.js, Bootstrap and Font Awesome icons
 Web pages routing by using Vue Router